yuleung/FPPQ/README.md

 # (Updating)Implementation of NIPS2023: Unleashing the Full Potential of Product Quantization for Large-Scale Image Retrieval

-**CODE UPDATING （The current code is incomplete, We need some time to tidy up further and check correctness and completeness）   !!!!**
+**CODE UPDATING （The current code may be not complete yet, We need some time to tidy up further and check correctness and completeness）   !!!!**

 &emsp;[cisip-FIRe project](https://github.com/CISiPLab/cisip-FIRe)